-Joey Logano has won an unprecedented three consecutive NASCAR Nationwide Series races at the Monster Mile, find dating back to the fall of 2012.
-He’s looking to stretch that record to four in Saturday’s “5-hour ENERGY 200 benefiting Living Beyond Breast Cancer, order ” and has put himself in a decent position to do so.
+Joey Logano has won an unprecedented three consecutive NASCAR Nationwide Series races at the Monster Mile, dating back to the fall of 2012.
+He’s looking to stretch that record to four in Saturday’s “5-hour ENERGY 200 benefiting Living Beyond Breast Cancer, ” and has put himself in a decent position to do so.

 Logano won the pole for this afternoon’s race, zipping around Dover International Speedway at 155.172 mph.
 It’s his third career pole at Dover, but none of the last three wins have come from that spot – he’s started 2nd, 3rd and 6th for those.